tysonjlee/getting-better-react/README.md

     - By tags (see noteTags in global.js)
   - Sorting:
     - By time
-- Overall visual & UI/UX refactor
+- Overall visual & UI/UX refactor (switch to React)